THE FALL OF DON JUAN

 WITNESS.
 You want to be with me after your wedding?

 NATALIE.
 Yes.
-After our wedding.
+After our wedding, yours and mine.

 WITNESS.
 First your fiancee was making fun of me.
 Now it's you.